- Sleeplessness During the First Trimester of Pregnancy

 3. Beat the Heartburn

 Eat at least two hours before your bedtime to let your meal settle down a bit.
-When sleeping, be sure to elevate your head a bit with an extra pillow and not to lay flat.
+When sleeping, be sure to elevate your head a bit with an extra pillow and not lay flat.
 If you think you can feel hungry late at night, have a warm glass of milk and something bland to eat just a while before you start preparing for bed.

-4. Cut Down on Liquids at Bedtime
+4. Cut Down on Liquids Before Bedtime

 5. Fight the Nausea